 - 1. Ensure PTO is disengaged, handbrake applied and gearshift in Park or Neutral before starting. - 2.
-Depress the brake and, turn the ignition switch to the centre position and wait until the 'glow plug' warning light on the ICM goes out (approx. 2-20 seconds depending on ambient temperature). - 3.
+Depress the brake and, turn the ignition switch to the centre position, wait for 5 seconds. - 3.
 Crank the engine by turning the key fully clockwise.
 Release key when engine starts.
 If it does not start within 20 seconds or starts and then stops, return the key to the off position, wait a few seconds and then repeat the above procedure. - 4.
 Allow engine to idle for a few seconds to allow oil to reach the turbo-charger.
 Avoid high engine revs until the engine and hydraulic system have warmed up.

 After starting, ensure that the handbrake or footbrake are firmly applied and the accelerator pedal is not depressed while moving the gear selector lever from 'N' or 'P', other wise the vehicle may move immediately the selector lever is moved to one of the drive positions.
-This is particularly important whilst the engine is cold, because the engine will be idling at a faster speed than normal.
+This is particularly important whilst the engine is cold, because the engine will be idling at a faster speed than normal